JungleTryne/VMachine/README.md

 # Toy Virtual Machine

-This is a toy virtual machine with fon neyman architecture.
+This is a toy virtual machine with von Neumann architecture.

 ## How to run it?
 The machine consumes an image file which it used as a virtual memory device.